 - Grease marks – Rodents are so dirty that their bodies leave behind grease marks as they travel along walls.
 Darker grease stains generally indicate heavier activity in that area.
 But never fear – rodents’ filth can come back to bite them.
 Take note of grease marks and strategically place rodent traps along frequently traveled paths.

 - Gnaw marks – With teeth that never stop growing, rodents can literally take a bite out of your business by causing expensive structural damage.
 Look for chew marks in walls, insulation, wires, flooring, pallets and products.
 Also take note of heavy scratching noises, as these could be the sound of chewing rodents.

 Rodents can pose serious threats to your business, so the more hands on deck, the better.
 Schedule a staff training with your pest management provider so that your employees will know what to look for and how to report rodent activity.
 With an effective monitoring and documentation process in place, you’ll be able to gnaw away at your rodent problem in no time.

 Looking for more information to chew on?
 Download our free report, RATS!
-Your Guide to Avoiding Rodents Like the Plague.
+A Guide to Avoiding Rodents at Your Business.